MHSeals/Simulation/README.md

 user@host:~$ bash build.sh
 ```

 Let this run undisturbed.
-Should now throw an error.
+Should not throw an error.

 ### 2. Execute the container